Phase transitions and equilibrium measures in random matrix models: Families of the equilibrium and critical measures on the real line

 \begin{theorem} With the assumptions and notation introduced above, there exists an analytic function $R=R_t$ in $\Omega$, real-valued on $\R$, such that

 where

-is the Cauchy transform of $\lambda_t$. \end{theorem} Formula \eqref{charactMeasure} can be obtained considering variations of the plane of the form $x \to x^\tau= x+ \tau \Re \frac{e^{i\theta}}{x-z}$, with $\theta\in \R$, $\tau>0$ and $z\in \C\setminus \R$, which induce variations on measures, and equating to zero the corresponding first variation of the total energy.
+is the Cauchy transform of $\lambda_t$. \end{theorem} Formula \eqref{charactMeasure} can be obtained, for instance, considering variations of the plane of the form $x \to x^\tau= x+ \tau \Re \frac{e^{i\theta}}{x-z}$, with $\theta\in \R$, $\tau>0$ and $z\in \C\setminus \R$, which induce variations on measures, and equating to zero the corresponding first variation of the total energy.
+This idea can be traced back to the original variational arguments of Schiffer, see e.g.~\cite{Jenkins}, \cite{MR0065652}, \cite[Section 21.11]{Strebel}.

 In this way, the theorem is a direct corollary of a more general theorem on equilibrium measures of $S$-curves from \cite[p.~333]{GR:87} or \cite{MR2770010}, and the fact that the real line is an $S$-curve in any real-analytic field.
 The notion of the $S$-property turned out to be crucial in the extension of the results on the real line to the equilibrium in a harmonic external field in $\C$, considering the complex plane as a conductor.
 In the described situation the representation \eqref{charactMeasure} remains valid, as well as many of its corollaries derived in this paper, with some obvious modifications.
-However, we will not go into details here and refer the reader to \cite{MR2770010} for a more thorough discussion.
+However, we will not go into details here and refer the reader to \cite{MR2770010}, \cite{Rakhmanov2012} for a more thorough discussion.

+In the important paper \cite{MR2000j:31003}, the connection between the discrete and continuous equilibria (in other words, the weighted Fekete points) was explored.
+In this way, the authors proved formula \eqref{charactMeasure} and established the analyticity of the density of the equilibrium measure in the real-analytic field.

 The proof of Theorem \ref{lem:MFRa09a} actually carries over to a more general situation, e.g.~when $\Phi'$ is meromorphic (in this case $R$ might have poles at the location of poles of $\Phi'$).
 In a more physical context, \eqref{charactMeasure} was obtained for instance as the saddle-point approximation to the large $N$ limit of the number of planar Feynman diagrams of quantum field theory \cite{MR0471676}.
 The meromorphic $\Phi'$ has found applications also in the study of the asymptotic distribution of zeros of Heine-Stieltjes polynomials \cite{MR2770010} or in the analysis of the phase transition in matrix model with logarithmic action \cite{MR2222967}.